 Large-sized audit firms tended to shift primal responsibility for quality control from the quality control section at their headquarters to the audit services section, which was closer to the audit sites.
-The results of recent inspections presented the outstanding issues, such as inadequate cooperation between the quality control section and audit services sections ,need for penetration of improvement measures into audit sites (where auditing services are actually performed), and the verification of effectiveness of such improvement measures, etc. (for information on the organization of large audit firms, see "III.
-Operation of Audit Firms, A. Operations Management System, 1.
-Organizational Structure of Audit Firms" (page 53)).
+The results of recent inspections presented the outstanding issues, such as inadequate cooperation between the quality control section and audit services sections, need for penetration of improvement measures into audit sites (where auditing services are actually performed), and the verification of effectiveness of such improvement measures, etc. (for information on the organization of large audit firms, see "III.
+Operation of Audit Firms,").

-Although mid-tier audit firms made structural improvements to take systematic approaches, they are facing problems amid expansion of operations, such as the need to strengthen the functions of the headquarters, and to verify the penetration of quality control measures into audit sites and their effectiveness.
-In addition, the management team, including a top, lacked the adequate awareness of the need to ensure and enhance quality control and to work together with the quality control section.
+Although mid-tier audit firms have made structural improvements to take systematic approaches, they are still facing problems such as the limitation of the number of personnel responsible for quality control and the awareness of the CEO about the need to ensure and enhance quality control and to cooperate with the quality control section.

-It was found that small and medium-sized audit firms etc. lack understanding of the levels of quality control and auditing procedures required by the existing auditing standards, or do not fully understand the means and the depth of analysis concerning causes of deficiencies pointed out in quality control review, etc., which is necessary for preventing an occurrence of similar deficiencies.
-In addition, there were firms that were not fully capable of auditing the listed companies with high risk.
+It was found that small and medium-sized audit firms etc. do not fully understand the level of quality control and audit procedures required by the existing auditing standards, or do not performed sufficient root cause analysis, concerning causes of deficiencies pointed out in quality control review, etc., which is necessary to prevent the occurrence of similar deficiencies.
+In addition, there were firms that were not fully capable of auditing high-risk listed companies.

-b.
-Characteristics of deficiencies identified through inspections of audit engagements Deficiencies identified through inspections of audit engagements from PY2020 to PY2022 can be classified in line with the ASCS structure as follows (Figure II-1-6).
+(ii) Characteristics of deficiencies identified through inspections of audit engagements Deficiencies identified through inspections of audit engagements from PY2021 to PY2023 can be classified in line with the ASCS structure as follows (Figure II-1-6).